misjoinder/gitfog/README.md

 any immediate commits and pushes (ie to fix a bug on the site) will break the pattern.

+## How to install GitFog

+Have Ruby and RubyGems installed on your computer.

+Then run ```gem install gitfog```

+Currently at version 0.0.2

 ## How to use GitFog

 ```gitfog init``` will disable git and enable gitfog commands.
 This prevents